 Have a look at this step-by-step guide to help make your big idea into a profitable company.

-Market research combines consumer behaviour and economic trends to validate the business idea and develop it.
+Market research combines consumer behavior and economic trends to validate the business idea and develop it.
 Understanding your consumer base is crucial from the outset.

 You’ll want to keep up with the latest developments in small business, too.
 It’s important to get a sense of the particular market share that will influence your income.
 You can study the market using existing sources or you can do the research yourself and go directly to consumers.